PreslavKisyov/GPS-Image-Verification/README.md

 ## Predict ##
 :exclamation:**Template Matching Prediction** – python verificationTool.py -p ./Test/images/image1Q.jpg ./Test/images/image1R.jpg -mm tm<br/>
 :exclamation:**Patch Matching Prediction** - python verificationTool.py -p ./Test/images/image2Q.jpg ./Test/images/image2R.jpg -mm pm<br/>
-!
-To print the likelihood maps, add the **-pm** command to either of the commands above.
+:warning:To print the likelihood maps, add the **-pm** command to either of the commands above.
 A figure should appear on the screen if and only if the prediction is positive, otherwise it would not print anything!<br/>
-!
-To change the threshold used, add the **-thr someNumber** command to either of the commands above!
+:warning:To change the threshold used, add the **-thr someNumber** command to either of the commands above!

 ## Test ##
 :exclamation:**Template Matching Test** - python verificationTool.py -test “path to query images” “path to reference images” “path to labels.txt file” -mm tm<br/>
 :exclamation:**Patch Matching Test** - python verificationTool.py -test “path to query images” “path to reference images” “path to labels.txt file” -mm pm<br/>
-!
-Again, the user can change the threshold by adding the **-thr someNumber** command to either of the commands above!
+:warning:Again, the user can change the threshold by adding the **-thr someNumber** command to either of the commands above!

 ## Extract Similarity Values to File and Plot ##
 :exclamation:**Extract Values** - python verificationTool.py -e -ed "path to query images" "path to reference images" "path to labels" -ep "path to the new text file”<br/>